VB6Hobbyst7/Plotinator-for-Chia-Blockchain/README.md

 # Plotinator-for-Chia-Blockchain

 The Plotinator was designed for Windows 10.
 It automatically starts the next plot as soon as the Phase 1 is done.

+# Plotinator

+1) Install the chia blockchain on your computer.
+Start chia and create a wallet.
+2) Then you can leave Chia.
+The chain does not necessarily have to be syncronized.
+3) Start the Plotinator and select the chia version.

+Have fun!